sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

   "balance": 12,
   "minutes": 100,
   "SMS": 200,
+  "megabytes": 29,
-  "data": 29
+  "data": "29 MB"
 }
 ```

-### showDataPackages
+#### dataPackages

-`showDataPackages` allows you to view available data packages for you to purchase.
+`dataPackages` allows you to view available data packages for you to purchase.

-For each package you will receive a name, amount of data in GB and MB, and a price.
+For each package you will receive a name, formatted data size, megabytes, and a price.

 **Signature:**

 ```
-/showDataPackages
+/dataPackages
 ```

 No parameters are required.